ricch/richardchin-ca/content/_index.md

       icon: fa-paw
     - title: Wannabe <br>Chef
       content: |-
         If I don't eat, I'll die.
-Or at most, i'd get hangry.
+Or at most, I'd get hangry.
         * Monthly smoking session on the kamado
-        * Sous-viding steaks
+        * Grilling / searing on the Barbie
+        * Low & slow stews when it gets cold
         * Eating out when I get lazy
       icon: fa-utensils-alt
     - title: Frequent <br>Flyer Miles